farithadnan/DatasetForge/README.md

 **Step 4: Set up Encoding**

 To estimate the cost of your dataset when it is fine-tuned later, you need to configure the encoding in `extractor.py`.
-By default, it is configured to `r50k_base` encoding, which refers to GPT-3 models like `davinci`.
+By default, it is configured to `r50k_base` encoding, which refers to GPT-3 models like (`davinci-002`).
 > For more details, refer to [How to count tokens with tiktoken](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb)

 **Step 5: Run the Project**